Siddharthss500/Implementation-of-Neural-Embedding-models-for-Text/README.md

 We consider the problem of designing attention based neural models for text applications such as sentence classification.
 We investigate several approaches and models to represent sentences for classification purpose.
 These include representing sentences using simple linear/non-linear combiner of word embeddings (with and without word embeddings optimization) and, Recurrent Neural Networks (RNNs) with and without attention mechanisms.
 Attention mechanism helps to focus on parts of sentences relevant for the task at hand.
 There are three sets of parameters: classifier model parameters, sentence representation parameters (along with word embeddings) and attention model parameters; and, optimization can be done for various combinations of these sets.

-For this problem, as there are codes already available on the web my aim here is to learn the fundamentals and implement them from scratch.
-In this problem, with respect to sentence classification I am focusing on sentiment classification.
-When compared to other textual classification problems, sentiment classification is tricky because it is important to capture the semantics whilst capturing the important words.

-With this ability to understand and implement this problem at a rudimentary level, I aim to solve different problems in other applications using this foundation.
+Text classification using neural models is a well-known problem and several codes are already available.
+However, implementing from scratch helps me to understand about data representation, neural modeling, solving learning problems using optimization techniques and application specifics.
+With reference to text classification, sentiment classification is tricky because it is important to design neural models that capture semantics and identify important words using mechanisms such as attention.
+This project experience will give me the foundation to solve different problems using such technologies in other applications.

 ### Current Status